skiadas/cloud-cv-challenge/diary/Day4-VisitorCount.md

 We can invoke a lambda function locally via `sam local invoke "name" -e event.json`.
 I further need `--template ...` because my SAM yaml is in a different location.
 I eventually was able to get that working, but the main challenge I faced was that local invocations of functions don't inherit the environment variables specified in the SAM stack file, or rather don't process all intrinsic functions used there, most notably `GetAtt`, so I had to provide the queue name separately for the tests.
 A bit awkward unfortunately.
 But other than that, this got the function execution working.
 Right now it relies on a script, but I'll work on enabling more automation shortly.
 But first, following the directions on [the web page](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html) I moved the environment variables to a JSON file.

+The next page in the AWS documentation on testing involves the [API Gateway](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-start-api.html).
+I will return to that when I work on the function that is exposed via a Gateway entry.

+On the next page we look at how to integrate this into automated tests.
+The key insight is to run a local "Lambda endpoint" using `sam local start-lambda`.
+This creates a local endpoint that emulates how the AWS Lambda endpoint behaves.
+That endpoint can then be called from an automated test script.
+My first attempts at this produce too much noise at the console, but at least they successfully run the function.

+Along the way I learned the useful `sam local generate-event s3 put` command for generating JSON event files.

+One practical problem at the time is that the function I am trying to test isn't actually returning anything useful, in fact it is expected to return the request it was given.
+I suppose I can test for that.
+But what I really want to test is that it adds a message to the SQS queue.

+I decided to use the [moto](http://docs.getmoto.org/en/latest/index.html) mocking library, and to set up pytest.
+That made me think about Python module dependencies, and I'm going to try using [poetry](https://python-poetry.org/docs/) for that.
+Not sure yet how it will all integrate yet, but one step at a time.

+I spent a lot of time troubleshooting timeout issues related to the local endpoint and how my Python boto3 client was connecting.
+It turns out I had configured the client to exit too soon (1 second timeout was not enough to spin up containers).

+The biggest problem I am encountering with AWS SAM Accelerate now is that I cannot mock services called from the lambda functions there, as they are running outside of my test harnesses.
+So the way I see it there are two tests I can write:

+- Unit tests that mock services and call on functions directly.
+These can't use the lambda invoke approach unless I can run them in the same process somehow, and I don't see how.
+- Integration tests that reply on a test SAM deployment and syncing to speed up development.

+I suspect there won't be much real work for the unit tests once I remove the invoking from the process, but we'll see.
+It does force me to break my code up into smaller pieces.
+So right now I have a process that simply pushes a message to a queue.
+I could perhaps write a unit test for it, but it frankly isn't doing anything.